 1976 -- Rick MacLeish notched his second hat trick of the season and the eighth regular season three-goal game of his career and Bobby Clarke added a pair of goals and an assist in a 6-2 thumping of the Cleveland Barons at the Spectrum.

-MacLeish tallied once in each period, including his third with 1:11 left in regulation.
-Bill Barber chipped in with a goal and an assist, while both Andre Dupont and Tom Bladon had two helpers apiece.
+MacLeish tallied once in each period, including his third when he beat Barons' netminder Garry Simmons with 1:11 remaining.
+Bill Barber chipped in with a goal and an assist, while both Andre Dupont and Tom Bladon had two helpers apiece for the Orange-and-Black.

 Bernie Parent made 18 saves to extend his personal undefeated streak -- as well as that of the club, as he'd been the goalie of record in each -- to eight straight contests (5-0-3).